peterchinman/personal-website/public/assets/articles/strictly.md

 [^2]: For example, consider the vowel sounds in "bat", "bet", and "bot".

-	Using some "[reasonable average frequencies of F1 and F2… for a male voice](https://linc2018.wordpress.com/wp-content/uploads/2018/06/a-practical-lntroduction-to-phonetics.pdf#page=168)" we would get Euclidean distances of:
+	Using some [reasonable average frequencies of F1 and F2 for a male voice](https://linc2018.wordpress.com/wp-content/uploads/2018/06/a-practical-lntroduction-to-phonetics.pdf#page=168) we would get Euclidean distances of:

 	```
 	bat -> bet: 191.64